respoke/asterisk-docker/README.md

 ## usage

-To build this image, just clone this repo and build using docker:
+To build this image, just clone the repo and build using docker:

     git clone https://github.com/respoke/asterisk-docker.git
     cd asterisk-docker
     docker build -t asterisk .

-More often though, you'll want to use the image built by this repo as a base for your own image that needs Asterisk w/ pjsip.
-This repo is linked to the Docker hub at [respoke/asterisk][], so you can simply add this to the top of your own Dockerfile:
+More often though, you'll want to use the image built by this repo as a base for your own image that needs Asterisk with pjsip.
+This repo is linked to the Docker hub at [respoke/asterisk][dockerhub/asterisk], so you can simply add this to the top of your own Dockerfile:

     FROM respoke/asterisk:13

 ## using environment variables and templates

-The entrypoint of this image looks for any jinja2 templates in `/etc/asterisk/` and processes them, replacing variables with the environment variable of the same name.
+The entrypoint of this image looks for any Jinja2 templates in `/etc/asterisk/` and processes them, replacing variables with the environment variable of the same name.
 There is only one configuration file templated out by default: `pjsip.conf`.
 This default template allows you to supply the following environment variables to `docker